 Whiplash injury has proved a difficult injury to research because its pathoanatomy has remained poorly understood.
 The facet joints have been isolated as a site of chronic pain in a large proportion of a population.

 Human subject testing has provided the essential kinematic and kinetic response information needed to conduct tests of those cells, and tissue evaluations have led to a possible mechanical explanation for whiplash injury.
 Additional research is required to complete the connection between the whiplash symptoms experienced by some people and an automobile accident.
 Better understanding of the etiology of whiplash injury will lead to both improved care and improved methods of injury prevention.

 The scope of our information is limited to chiropractic and spinal injuries and conditions.
 To discuss options on the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Whiplash, among other automobile accident injuries, are frequently reported by victims of an auto collision, regardless of the severity and grade of the accident.
 The sheer force of an impact can cause damage or injury to the cervical spine, as well as to the rest of the spine.
 Whiplash is generally the result of an abrupt, back-and-forth jolt of the head and neck in any direction.
 Fortunately, a variety of treatments are available to treat automobile accident injuries.

-The information herein on "Whiplash Injuries: El Paso Neck Chiropractor" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Whiplash Injuries: El Paso Neck Chiropractor" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.